 - Other educational sonification and multisensory projects

-What is Sonification
+What is Sonification - Publications

 ‘Sonification’ is a technology to represent information and data, including images, in non-speech sound.
 Although Sonification is not a new technology (with the Geiger Counter in 1908 as a first example), world-wide right now sonification is increasingly being applied in science (particularly in astronomy), technology and the arts.
 There’s growing awareness about the opportunities Sonification offers for accessibility, inclusiveness, and multisensory learning.

-Recorded presentation Phia Damsma for 2021 Conference of South Pacific Educators in Vision Impairment: 'Discovering sonification: where to begin'.
+Video presentation Phia Damsma for 2021 Conference of South Pacific Educators in Vision Impairment: 'Discovering sonification: where to begin'.

-Recorded presentation Phia Damsma for 2021 Conference of the Round Table on Information Access for People with Print Disabilities: 'Discovering Sonification – Experience'.
+Video Phia Damsma for 2021 Conference of the Round Table on Information Access for People with Print Disabilities: 'Discovering Sonification – Experience'.

 Renowned Universities and Research Centres in Australia and abroad (including NASA), use sonification for the analysis of data and for educational outreach.
 Due to its inherent accessibility for people who are blind or vision impaired – data is represented in sound - the ability to use this mainstream sonification technology opens opportunities for students who are blind or vision impaired to have equal and independent access to science research and scientific data.
 This is important, because with its heavy reliance on visualization (graphs, charts, diagrams), students who are blind or vision impaired have traditionally experienced big barriers to access STEM subjects, or to pursue a career in scientific research.
 If sonification becomes widely available, they may no longer have to depend on others to provide lesson materials or scientific data in an alternate format.
 Sonification can also be applied for inclusive and multi-sensory projects within the Arts and Music curriculum.